weinerjm14/node-api1-project/README.md

 ### Write endpoints

-Add the code necessary to create a Web API and implement the following _endpoints_:
+[ X ] Add the code necessary to create a Web API and implement the following _endpoints_:

 | Method | URL            | Description                                                                                            |
 | ------ | -------------- | ------------------------------------------------------------------------------------------------------ |